-In this tutorial, we will show you how to install and configuration OSSEC on Ubuntu 14.04.
+In this tutorial, we will show you how to install and configure OSSEC on Ubuntu 14.04.
 For those of you who didn’t know, OSSEC is a free, open-source host-based intrusion detection system (HIDS).
 It performs log analysis, integrity checking, Windows registry monitoring, rootkit detection, time-based alerting, and active response.
 It provides intrusion detection for most operating systems, including Linux, OpenBSD, FreeBSD, Mac OS X, Solaris, and Windows.
 OSSEC has a centralized, cross-platform architecture allowing multiple systems to be easily monitored and managed.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of OSSEC on a Ubuntu 14.04 server.
+I will show you the step-by-step installation of OSSEC on a Ubuntu 14.04 server.